marksmango-0/Stardew-Mod-Recommendations/README.md

 +	Automate 1.19.1	Pathoschild	no errors
 +	Better Jukebox 1.2.0	Gaphodil	no errors
 +	Bus Locations 1.0.7
 +	Chat Commands 1.15.2	Cat	no errors
++	Event Repeater 5.3.0	MissCoriel	no errors
 +	Generic Mod Config Menu 1.2.1	spacechase0	no errors
 +	ZoomLevel 1.2.0	thespbgamer	no errors

 ## Quality of Life